Postsecondary teachers

 1 YEAR GROWTH

 This graphic shows the share of Postsecondary teachers employed by various industries.
-Colleges, universities & professional schools, including junior colleges employs the largest share of Postsecondary teachers at 97.7%, followed by Business, technical & trade schools and training with 1.67% and Other schools & instruction and educational support services with 0.656%.
+Colleges, universities & professional schools, including junior colleges employs the largest share of Postsecondary teachers at 97.4%, followed by Business, technical & trade schools and training with 1.68% and General medical and surgical hospitals, and specialty (except psychiatric and substance abuse) hospitals with 0.496%.

 View Data